couriersud/msigd/README.md

 The `msigd` command line tools allows you to change all settings for MSI monitors which can be set in the monitor's OSD menu.

+Update 01.05.2021: In October 2020 my partner, wife and mother of my daughter passed away.
+This is the reason why there has not been any activity on the msgid project.
+The project is not abandoned and it will slowly get more attention again.

 <!-- TOC depthFrom:2 depthTo:3 orderedList:false -->

 - [1.
 Build status:](#1-build-status)